 If we were to talk about Program Management, then the best example I could see is from the acclaimed Golden Globe Award winner movie “The Martian”.
 If “The Martian” had been keen on getting a PgMP Certification, I am sure they would rank as one of the Best Program Managers in the “business”.

 There are two different but simultaneous projects going on in The Martian.
 One is the survival project of Mark Watney, and the other is the project aiming to save him.
 The members of the ‘remote’ team helping him are trying their best to achieve their goal.
-This is an excellent example of the importance of communication between the team, even if they are far away!
+This is an excellent example of the importance of communication between the team, even if they are far away.
+PgMP Training hones your skills in the prime areas of prioritisation, governance, escalation, benefits realisation, resource management, and stakeholder management

 Lesson for the program managers: Right skills and a dedicated team which believe in the project can save you!

 Okay, maybe that is a bit of a stretch out of the imagination, but you cannot deny that a genuinely great Program Manager gets things done.
+The candidates must be familiar with the directional domains and knowledge in order to study for the pgmp exam.
 Grab your notepads; now, we will discuss the critical skills needed for being the best PgMP certified program manager.

 1. Leadership and Teambuilding